ibexa/documentation-developer/docs/content_management/field_types/customize_field_type_metadata.md

 ---
-description: You can customize which Field Type metadata should be disabled in the Back Office.
+description: You can customize which Field Type metadata should be disabled in the back office.
 ---

 # Customize Field Type metadata